marc2332/freya/crates/elements/src/_docs/events/pointermove.md

-The `pointerover` event fires when the user hovers/touches over an element.
+The `pointermove` event fires when is hovering/touching over an element.
 Unlike [`onpointerenter`](crate::elements::onpointerenter), this fires even if the user was already hovering over the element.
 For that reason, it's less efficient.